About Hidden Harvest

 HIDDEN HARVEST moved into a new home in October 2005.
 The Hunger Solution Center provides HIDDEN HARVEST with a 4 bay garage, a 7,000 square foot warehouse, conference rooms and work area.
 Part of our 5 year plan was to distribute more than 2,000,000 pounds of surplus food by 2010.
 We have exceeded that goal because of our kind donors and our new facility.

-What we are most proud of is that we serve more than 170 agencies, more than 300 food donors contribute healthy surplus food to HIDDEN HARVEST.
+What we are most proud of is that we serve more than 180 agencies and more than 300 food donors contribute healthy surplus food to HIDDEN HARVEST.
 In our first year we distributed 59,852 pounds of food.
-We now average more than 208,000 pounds of food per month and again this year we are on target to exceed, yet again, 2.5 million pounds of surplus food to our recipient agencies in the Bay, Midland and Saginaw region.
+We now average more than 208,000 pounds of food per month and again this year we are on target to exceed, yet again, 2.6 million pounds of surplus food to our recipient agencies in the Great Lakes Bay Region.